saltsthlm/protips/refactoring.md

 }
 ```

-In fact, we can extract another function from that… Let's fix that age-calculator too:
+In fact, we can extract another function from that… Let's fix that age-calculator-function too:

 ```javascript
 const calculateAge = d => new Date(new Date() - new Date(d)).getFullYear() - 1970;